bhch/django-jsonform/docs/schema.rst

 Schema guide
 ============

-django-jsonform currently implements a custom JSON Schema spec.
+django-jsonform currently implements a custom JSON Schema spec written specifically for Django.

 You should also read the standard spec at `https://json-schema.org <https://json-schema.org/learn/getting-started-step-by-step>`_.

-At this moment, a lot of the features declared in the standard spec are not supported by django-jsonform.
+At present, certain features from the standard spec are not supported by django-jsonform.
+However, we've also implemented a few extra features which are not in the standard spec.

 For some complex schema examples, see :doc:`Examples page <examples>`.